kevinpaul231/bipolarbot/README.md

 # bipolarbot
 Bipolarbot is a bot with bipolar disorder.
 When poked, it either compliments or insults you.

+## Note:
+- Dockerfile is outdated for now